Az3RoS/-100DaysChallengeML/Machine Learning/README.md

 So for starters lets say, Machine learning comprises of the following steps,
 * **Data Collection:** The very first and the most important step is to collect relevant data corresponding to our problem statement.
 Accurate data collection is essential to maintaining the integrity of our machine learning project.
 The data set can be collected from various sources such as a file, database, sensor and many other such sources.
 We can also use some free data sets which are present on the internet.
 [Kaggle](http://www.kaggle.com) and [UCI Machine learning Repository](https://archive.ics.uci.edu/ml/index.php) are the two most-used repositories for practicing Machine Learning models.

-* **Data Pre-Processing:** The next step requires you to understand the input features and the desired output.
-This is done with the help of **Exploratory Data Analysis(EDA)**.
-We will dwell into its details in due time.
-However, just know that EDA is the process of using statistical tools(such as graphs, measures of center and variatian) to investigate datasets in order to understand their importatant characteristics.
-Well now you have an idea of what to do.
-But, the collected data cannot be used directly for performing the analysis process as there might be a lot of missing data, extremely large values, unorganized text data or noisy data.
+* **Data Pre-Processing:** The collected data cannot be used directly for performing the analysis process as there might be a lot of missing data, extremely large values, unorganized text data or noisy data.
 Taking care of all the inconsistencies, errors and missing data in our dataset and converting it to a small clean dataset is called as data pre-processing.
 Please note that the data is categorized as -**Numeric** (income, age), **Categorical** (gender, nationality) and **Ordinal** (low/medium/high).
 These are some of the basic pre — processing techniques that can be used to convert raw data:
     * **Conversion of data:** As we know that Machine Learning models can only handle numeric features, hence categorical and ordinal data must  be somehow converted into numeric features.
     * **Ignoring the missing values:** Whenever we encounter missing data in the data set then we can remove the row or column of data depending on our need.
 This method is known to be efficient but it shouldn’t be performed if there are a lot of missing values in the dataset.